-Why Millions of Americans Took Investing Into Their Own Hands
+America’s Investing Boom Goes Far Beyond Reddit Bros

 Trung Phan, a 36-year-old former financial-technology analyst, told me that he thinks the social debates about the inclusivity of these spaces are distractions—“secondary to the fact that some of this [Reddit] analysis is on par or better than what you’re going to get from investment banks” and “immaterial” compared with the positive ways that finance has become “democratized” in the past half decade or so.
 According to an encouraging new survey, three times as many Black investors as white investors reported entering the stock market for the first time in 2020; and more than 60 percent of Black Americans younger than 40 now have money in the market, about equal to their white counterparts for the first time in history.
 Although, overall, active investors are disproportionately white and male, Ben Carlson, a portfolio manager at Ritholtz Wealth Management, told me that he was pleasantly surprised about the data.
 “It’s hard to tell sometimes with surveys,” he said—much like with political polling, sampling methodologies can vary widely.
 “But this one seemed halfway legit.”

 Dr. David Rhoiney, a 36-year-old U.S. Navy surgeon, who is Black, started a free blog about personal finance in April 2020, after he saw friends lose jobs and resort to GoFundMe accounts to help cover expenses.
 He had gotten into investing after going through financial hell early in adulthood.
 “The back-and-forth is largely playful,” he says of Reddit’s finance forums.
-“The reality is, unless you’re in on it you won’t understand the intention of it.
+“The reality is, unless you’re in on it, you won’t understand the intention of it.
 It’s like a locker room.”
 Rhoiney’s a former student athlete, but he still prefers some of the more low-key investing communities on YouTube and Twitter to Reddit’s boisterousness.

 One such investing community that has exploded in popularity over the past couple of years focuses on cryptocurrencies, the long-mocked digital coins that are now collectively worth trillions of dollars.
 “Crypto people,” who have repeatedly made finance hashtags trend higher on social media than news and entertainment topics (something once unimaginable), use a mix of earnest analytical threads, virtual conferences, ads, and waves of humorous memes to boost their various digital coins and NFTs.
 This includes the merry holders of Dogecoin, which has a market value in the tens of billions of dollars, yet began as a joking homage from an IBM engineer and an Adobe engineer to the beloved meme about Shiba Inus.
 The #dogefamily, as many of its members call it, has a bubblier feel than the aspirational-alpha-male bravado that surrounds some other headline-grabbing web forums.